How to Block Someone From a Facebook Group

 Growing your Facebook group

 I love growing Facebook groups because they are a great way to serve my heart audience.
-If you have been around PIPs for any time at all, you know it's all about creating a slip n slide rather than a value ladder.
+If you have been around PIPs for any time at all, you know it's all about creating a slip and slide rather than a value ladder.
 Who the heck wants to climb a ladder when they could slide instead?! 🙂

 Want to learn how to create your Facebook group in the right way and grow it beyond your wildest dreams?